kansal9/zap/doc/index.rst

 This case specifically refers to the case where the sky can be measured in the sky frame itself, using::

-  zap.process('INPUT.fits', outcubefits='OUTPUT.fits')
+    zap2.process('INPUT.fits', outcubefits='OUTPUT.fits')

-In both cases, the code will create a resulting processed datacube named ``DATACUBE_ZAP.fits`` and an SVD file named ``ZAP_SVD.fits`` in the current directory.
+In both cases, the code will create a resulting processed datacube named ``DATACUBE_ZAP.fits`` in the current directory.
 While this can work well in the case of very faint sources, masks can improve the results.

-For the sparse field case, a mask file can be included, which is a 2d fits image matching the spatial dimensions of the input datacube.
+For the sparse field case, a mask file can be included, which is a 2D FITS image matching the spatial dimensions of the input datacube.
 Masks are defined to be >= 1 on astronomical sources and 0 at the position of the sky.
 Set this parameter with the ``mask`` keyword ::

-  zap.process('INPUT.fits', outcubefits='OUTPUT.fits', mask='mask.fits')
+    zap2.process('INPUT.fits', outcubefits='OUTPUT.fits', mask='mask.fits')

 Filled Field Case
 -----------------